rafaelsavi/immich-quiz/README.md

 ## Playing the Game

 - Start the app in your browser after launching the server.
-- Add player names, choose rounds, guess mode, and a library.
+- Select players, choose a game mode (**Pinpoint** or **Album Shuffle**), rounds, round length, guess mode, and library.
-- Take turns guessing each photo's location, date, or both.
+- Take turns guessing photo locations, capture dates, or both.
-- Review the leaderboard when the game ends.
+- Review end-of-match performance awards and the leaderboard when the game ends.

 See [docs/GAMEPLAY.md](docs/GAMEPLAY.md) for the full gameplay walkthrough.
 For scoring details, see [docs/SCORING.md](docs/SCORING.md).